QCDHUB/database/wzrv/README.md

   * Positron/electron efficiency
   * QCD +/-
 * Only datasets that are fully inclusive (CMS, LHCb, STAR) are currently included
+* Tevatron and ATLAS also include cuts on the neutrino transverse momentum
 * Asymmetries are used instead of cross sections when the choice is given

 ## Tables used in current analyses